By RAM Tracking on 23 Oct 2017

 Check the driving records of all the employees that hit the road for work purposes.
 Those with poor driving records should be screened out as they increase the risk of causing a problem in the future.
 It is best to review the Motor Vehicle Record frequently to make sure your employees' driving record remains stellar.

 All vehicles should be checked daily before the employee begins their trip.
 It is an effective and simple way to spot potentially hazardous issues before your fleet is used.
 Once you make it a habit, it won't take more than 5 minutes to complete these “walk-around” checks, which can be performed by the drivers themselves or a mechanic you trust.
-Here is a sample daily vehicle checklist that you could consider.
+Here is a sample daily dvla vehicle check list that you could consider.
 However, you can create your own vehicle inspection routine depending on your specific requirements and, of course, types of vehicles you have in your fleet.
 For example, the checklist for van drivers to carry out is not the same as the one drivers of HGV (Heavy Goods Vehicles) must complete.

 Note: Instruct your employees to conduct vehicle inspections both before and after the scheduled trip and report defaults (if any).